 🍴 Serving suggestions

-Roasted Brussels Sprouts are a delicious vegetable side dish, and we always have them for Christmas lunch, alongside roast turkey AND beef, polenta roast potatoes, garlic sweet potato mash, slow cooker red cabbage, cauliflower cheese, honey roast parsnips and carrots, bread sauce, devils on horseback, and sausagemeat stuffing!
-It's no wonder we're always stuffed!
+Roasted Brussels Sprouts are a delicious vegetable side dish, and we always have them for Christmas lunch, with roast turkey and beef, polenta roast potatoes, garlic sweet potato mash, slow cooker red cabbage, cauliflower cheese, honey roast parsnips and carrots, bread sauce, devils on horseback, and sausagemeat stuffing!

 📖 Variations

-- Roasted Brussels Sprouts with Parmesan and Garlic - add 1 crushed garlic clove and 2 tablespoons of grated Parmesan to the roasting pan for even more flavour.
+- Add 1 crushed garlic clove and 2 tablespoons of grated Parmesan to the roasting pan for even more flavour.

 - Make them vegetarian-friendly and leave out the chorizo.